"*" indicates required fields

-Apple Denture & Implant Solutions provides same day denture repairs and relines in Scarborough and Port Hope.
-Dentures can crack/break in many situations.
-In cases when the denture breaks in the mouth, there is usually an underlying problem that caused it to crack or break.
-We will examine your mouth and your prosthesis to determine what exactly happened and fix it so it will not happen again.
-Most denture repairs are done the same day and emergency repairs can even be done within 1-2 hours.
+Apple Denture & Implant Solutions offers same-day denture repairs and relines in Scarborough and Port Hope.
+Dentures can crack or break due to underlying issues.
+We examine both your mouth and denture to identify the cause and ensure it doesn’t happen again.
+Most repairs are completed the same day, and emergency repairs can be done within 1-2 hours.

 • Poor oral hygiene